rahil1304/rahil1304/README.md

 ### Hi there, I'm Rahil! 👋
+#### I'm a Masters of Computer Science student at North Carolina State University. 💻
-#### I'm a Software Development Engineer at Valuefy Solutions with a Bachelors in Computer Engineering. 💻
+#### I've previously worked as a Software Development Engineer at Valuefy Solutions and have a Bachelors degree in Computer Engineering.

 <!--
 ### ⚙️ &nbsp;GitHub Analytics